skottchen/skottchen/README.md

 ## Hi there, I'm Scott.
 Thanks for visiting my GitHub!

 ## 🔭 I’m currently working on...
-This summer, I'm working as a Lapenta Intern at the National Satellite Operations Facility in Suitland, Maryland.
-In this role, I'll be developing and optimizing GOES (Geostationary Operational Environmental Satellite) Product Engineering Tools.
-These software programs help satellite operators on the ground monitor and receive real-time updates on the status of the 4 GOES satellites currently in orbit around Earth.
+This summer, I'm working as a Lapenta Intern at the National Satellite Operations Facility in Suitland, Maryland, where I develop and optimize GOES Product Engineering Tools.
+These tools support satellite operators with real-time monitoring, diagnostics, performance tracking, and anomaly detection for the four GOES satellites currently in orbit.
+The tech stack that I'm utilizing for this role is Python, Bash, Linux, and Git.

 <!--
 **skottchen/skottchen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.